anonfolders/adperf/README.md

 1. In the `openpcdet` conda environment
 2. Copy and overwrite contents in [adperf/tools](adperf/tools) to `<root>/OpenPCDet/tools/`
 3. Navigate to OpenPCDet/tools
 4. Run `<root>/OpenPCDet/tools/generate_pcd.ipynb` to generate the perturbation.
-Set parameters in the 5th and 6th cells target the nuScenes location and specify the test and value.
+Set parameters in the 5th (to point to the correct input) and 6th (experiment values) cells target the nuScenes location and specify the test and value.
+The available values are listed in comment.
 5. Run `bash <root>/OpenPCDet/tools/run_model_nuscenes.sh`
 6. Open `<root>/OpenPCDet/tools/analyze_delays_adperf.ipynb` and `Run all`
 7. The location of the raw data is in `<root>/OpenPCDet/tools/adperf_results.txt` and the computed frames dropped is in `<root>/OpenPCDet/tools/frames_dropped.txt`